werf/website/werf.io/guides/java_springboot/100_basic/10_build.md

 git commit -m "Add build configuration"
 ```

 > Why should changes be added to the git repository?
 What are giterminism and the dev mode?
-You can find answers to these and other questions as well as nuances of working with project files in the chapter "Need to know"
+You can find answers to these and other questions as well as nuances of working with project files in the chapter "Must haves"

-The build is performed by the [`werf build`] ({{site.docsurl}} / documentation / reference / cli / werf_build.html) command:
+The build is performed by the [`werf build`] ({{ site.docsurl }}/documentation/reference/cli/werf_build.html) command:

 {% raw %}